tdongsi/tdongsi.github.io/source/_posts/Python/2016-04-16-best-friend-forever.markdown

 1. Each cycle in the directed graph is a candidate for the solution circle.
 1. If the kids form a cycle with length >= 3, then there is no way to insert another kid into that cycle to form a circle that satisfies the requirements.
-   * In the example above, for the cycle 2->8->6->2, if there is a kid that is BFF to (i.e., a node pointing to) any one of them, we cannot create a larger circle.
+   * In the example above, for the cycle 2->8->6->2, if there is a kid that is BFF to (i.e., a node pointing to) any one of them, we cannot create a larger circle to include that kid.
    * The cycle is a candidate for solution itself.
 Some cycles can get really large.
 1. If the kids form a cycle with length == 2 (called "mutual BFFs" in my code), then you can keep chaining kids who are friends of friends to those kids to form a "path".
 You can create a circle from **one or more** "paths".
    * In the example above, for the cycle 3-10, we can chain friends of friends 1->7->9->3 and 10<-4 to form a longer chain 1-7-9-3-10-4.
 This path is another solution candidate.